ldutoit/2020-spring-school-GBS/sessions/popgen.md

 • Then using two more pipes, use `sort` before using `uniq`. `uniq` will collapse succesive identical lines into single lines, so that you have one line per locus.
 Lucky us, those two commands don't require any arguments.

 • Now try adding `shuf` which will mix all these lines all over.

 • Select the first one thousand lines with `head -n 1000` and put it all into whitelist.txt. (*hint*: use ">" to redirect into a file).

-• Do not worry about the shuf: `write error: Broken pipe`, it is simply because head stops the command before the end.
+Do not worry about the shuf: `write error: Broken pipe`, it is simply because head stops the command before the end.

 You got this!
-If you are new to bash, I am sure that seemed impossible on monday, so take a minute to congratulate yourself on the progress made even if you required a little help!
+If you are new to bash, I am sure writing this command seemed impossible on Monday, so take a minute to congratulate yourself on the progress made even if you required a little help!

-Now we will execute `populations` again, this time feeding back in the whitelist you just generated, check out the help of populations to see how to use a white list.
+Now we will execute `populations` again, this time feeding back in the whitelist you just generated.
+Check out the [help](https://catchenlab.life.illinois.edu/stacks/comp/populations.php) of `populations` to see how to use a white list.
 This will cause populations to only process the loci in the `whitelist.txt`.

-• The [help of Populations](https://catchenlab.life.illinois.edu/stacks/comp/populations.php) will tell you how to pass a white list.

 • Specify that a Structure output file be included this time.

-• Specify `--write-single-snp` that should generate one snp per locus as we need genetically unlinked SNPs (i.e. statistically)
+• Specify `--write-single-snp` so that only one snp per locus is output as we need genetically unlinked SNPs (i.e. statistically)

 • Finally, you will need to again specify the population map so that this information is passed into the Structure output file. **Careful** This time we will specify the population map with the proper population information.
 That file is at `/nesi/project/nesi02659/obss_2020/resources/day3/complete_popmap.txt`.
 You can copy this file here, link it, or simply specify the full path, your call!
 Al of these 3 solutions should work.